 15. Let no one among you suffer as a murderer, or a thief, or an evildoer, or as a busybody,

-17. For the appointed time has come for judgment to begin at the house of God, and if it begins with us, what shall be the end of those who disobey the gospel of God?
+17. For the appointed time has come for judgment to begin at the house of God, and if it begins with us, what will be the end of those who refuse to obey the gospel of God?

-18. And “if the righteous are scarcely saved, where shall the ungodly and sinner appear?”
+18. And if the righteous are scarcely saved, where will the ungodly and sinner appear?

 19. So then, let those who suffer according to the will of God commit their souls to Him in well-doing, as to a faithful Creator.

 ¶1.
-As a fellow elder, and a witness of the sufferings of Christ, and as a partaker of the glory that shall be revealed, I exhort the elders who are among you:
+As a fellow elder and a witness of the sufferings of Christ, and as a partaker of the glory that is to be revealed, I exhort the elders who are among you:

-3. nor as lording it over those allotted to you, but by being examples for the flock.
+3.nor as lording it over those assigned to you, but by being examples for the flock.

 4. And when the Chief Shepherd is revealed, you shall receive an unfading crown of glory.